Chevrolet Trailblazer Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chevrolet Trailblazer are $1,186 a year for full coverage.
-Comprehensive costs an estimated $260, collision insurance costs $436, and liability insurance costs around $354.
-Buying just liability costs as low as $406 a year, and insurance for high-risk drivers costs around $2,556.
-Teen drivers pay the highest rates at up to $4,408 a year.
+Average auto insurance rates for a Chevrolet Trailblazer are $1,186 annually including full coverage.
+Comprehensive insurance costs an estimated $260, collision costs $436, and liability coverage costs $354.
+A liability-only policy costs as little as $406 a year, with high-risk insurance costing $2,556 or more.
+16-year-old drivers receive the highest rates at $4,408 a year or more.

 Average premium for full coverage: $1,186

-Price estimates include $500 policy deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all states and for different Trailblazer trim levels.
+Price estimates include $500 physical damage deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 U.S. states and for different Trailblazer trim levels.

-For a 40-year-old driver, Chevrolet Trailblazer insurance prices range from as low as $406 for liability-only coverage to a much higher rate of $2,556 for a high-risk driver policy.
+For the normal driver, prices range go from as cheap as $406 for a discount liability-only rate to a much higher rate of $2,556 for a driver required to buy high-risk insurance.

-The ranges above show why anyone shopping for car insurance should compare prices for a targeted area and risk profile, rather than relying on price averages.
+These examples highlight why anyone shopping for car insurance should compare rates for a targeted area and their own personal driving habits, rather than using rate averages.

 Use the form below to get customized rates for your location.